justmedev/chris-chatapp-backend/readme.md

 4. Start your app

     ```shell
-    npm run compile # Compile TypeScript source
+    yarn run compile # Compile TypeScript source
-    npm run migrate # Run migrations to set up the database
+    yarn run migrate # Run migrations to set up the database
-    npm start
+    yarn start
     ```

+## Development
+When developing, use `yarn run dev` to start a dev-server with hot-reload.

 ## Testing

-Run `npm test` and all your tests in the `test/` directory will be run.
+Run `yarn test` and all your tests in the `test/` directory will be run.

 ## Scaffolding